 Cordyceps militaris is a good source of protein which shows strong antifungal effect against the growth of the fungus Fusarium oxysporum and exhibited fungicide or for meat tenderizer because of its protease activity, as has been suggested previously (19).
-Furthermore, cordycepin exhibited potent antifungal efficacy against Candida albicans and Candida krusei thus cordycepin is a new class of antifungal compounds and offer new options for the treatment of fungal infections (20).
+Furthermore, cordycepin exhibited potent antifungal efficacy against Candida albicans and Candida krusei thus cordycepin is a new class of antifungal compounds and offers new options for the treatment of fungal infections (20).

 Presence of various antioxidants like cordycepin, cordycepic acid, sterols (ergosterol), nucleosides, and polysaccharides in Cordyceps are useful to treat different types of viruses including human immunodeficiency virus (HIV), herpes virus (HSV), hepatitis C virus (HCV), and influenza virus by modulation of the immune function of macrophages.
 This mushroom also possesses a balancing effect on host immune regulation because it shows an immune-enhancing effect in uninfected, healthy animals and an immune-inhibitory effect in virus-infected with stable body weight and reduced mortality (21, 22).

 12. Improve gut health

 Intake of Cordyceps sinensis may decrease harmful bacteria populations (Salmonella sp. and E. coli.) and increase helpful bacteria numbers (Lactocbacillus sp.) in the small intestine, improve body weight gain and survivability thus improve gut health (23).